Residential Home Inspection

 3. Safety hazards, such as an exposed, live electrical wiring.

 Often, a serious problem is inexpensive to correct to protect both life and property.
 Sellers are under no obligation to repair everything mentioned in an inspection report.
 No house is perfect so keep things in perspective.

 After your home inspection is complete we will review our initial findings on site.
 We can address any questions or concerns you may have as well.

-If you would like to schedule an appointment to have your property inspected, please contact us today
+If you would like to request an appointment to have your property inspected, please contact us today